 The most serious Ohio DUI cases are those where someone died as a result.
 If that is the case, you’ll most likely be charged with the criminal offense of aggravated vehicular homicide in addition to DUI.

 If you’re convicted of aggravated vehicular homicide, you face a mandatory prison sentence of between 2 and 8 years.
 Your license will also be subject to a lifetime suspension and you will be fined up to $15,000.00.
-Prison and financial penalties may be more severe based upon prior record.
+Prison and financial penalties may be more severe based upon the prior records.

-Such harsh penalties warrant an experienced defense attorney on your side.
-At Akamine Law, we will work tirelessly to protect you from these severe consequences
+Such harsh penalties warrant an experienced DUI homicide lawyer on your side.
+At Akamine Law, we will work tirelessly to protect you from these severe consequences.
+See recent case results.

 Will I go definitely go to jail for an aggravated vehicular homicide?